 Mr. Peterson began training in ATA in 1987.
 Having had problems with bullies and confidence slipping, his parents enrolled him in the local ATA academy.
 With new friends, a lot of training and a new perspective, Brian achieved his black belt.
 After a hiatus to focus on education, he returned to ATA and was encouraged to pursue teaching.
 More than ten years later, the opportunity came to have his own school.

 Mr. Peterson is now a fifth-degree black belt in Songahm Taekwondo, with multiple State and District Championships to his name.
-He has also competed a number of times for the title of World Champion.
+He has also competed a number of times for the title of World Champion, winning his first World Champ title in 2020 for Traditional Weapons.
 Aside from Songahm, Mr. Peterson is also a first-degree black belt in Haidong Gumdo and a blue belt in Gracie Jiu Jitsu.
 He is a nationally certified instructor, an assistant regional tournament team leader, and certified in Bully Prevention through the ATA’s program.

 He lives in Somerset with his wife, two daughters and a number of animals that seem to keep increasing magically.
 You may see him sneaking away with a cup of coffee to read something, or training in order to achieve one of his goals – Master Instructor.